 Place the kabocha on a baking sheet and roast in the middle of the oven at 375°F for 1.5 hours until a knife goes through easily when pierced.

 Tip: I used a 4-pound kabocha in this recipe and it took about 1.5 hours to roast.
-If you’re choosing a larger size pumpkin, it may take much longer.
-In this case, it may be a good idea to cut it in half or into smaller portions to speed up the cooking time.
+If you’re roasting a larger size pumpkin, it may take much longer.
+In this case, it may be a good idea to cut it in half or into smaller portions to speed up the cooking time, if desired.

 Remove kabocha from the oven and cut in half with a sharp knife.